lonelycode/tyk-io-site-content/v1.9/setup/docker.md

 	127.0.0.1    www.tyk-portal-test.com

-(OSX / Kitematic users should change this to their Docker Host IP Address)
+OS X or Kitematic users should change this to their Docker Host IP Address, you can find this out by running `docker-machine ip default`.

 This entry will be used to access our portal.